marcusalenius/marcusalenius.github.io/markdown/attention.md

 Next, we considered defining the context vector of the last word to be the average of the embeddings of it and the words before it.
 This was an improvement — it solved the "the sun is a time" problem.
 But it still had a weakness: sequences that differ by just one or two words, like "the capital of Spain is" and "the capital of France is", would end up with very similar context vectors and, therefore, the same prediction — even when the correct next words are very different.

-The takeaway was clear: not all words should be weighed equally.
+The takeaway was clear: not all words should be weighted equally.
 Some are far more relevant than others when predicting the next word.
 The question we didn't know how to answer was how to determine how much to weigh each word.
 That's exactly what attention gives us: a way to compute a weighted average of the embeddings.
 The idea of words "pulling" other words is realized mathematically by computing the dot product between embeddings, applying softmax, and using the resulting scores as weights.
-This is the core mechanism of attention.
+This is attention.

 The result of attention, or of multiple iterations of attention, is an updated embedding vector that has soaked in the context that the word appears in.
 We use it as the context vector that we feed into the classifier.